andersonaddo/amadiff/website/content/_index.md

 title: Amadiff
 ---

 Amadiff is an open source browser extension that displays Github diffs using different diff tools.
+There are a lot of tools out there that can customize what git diffs look like, but all of them are constrained to the terminal as CLI tools.
+Amadiff brings those tools to the Github interface.